arcus/Arcus_Labs_Orientation/new_to_bash.md

 [Bash: Reusable Scripts](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_scripts/bash_scripts.md)

-Additionally, beyond the NIH grant, we have other articles and miscellany we suggest, whether those are resources we've created in Arcus.
+Additionally, beyond the DART modules, we have other articles and miscellany we suggest, whether those are resources we've created in Arcus.

 **Compendia of Resources**: